buildateddy/dataSetsAndCode/README.md

 # dataSetsAndCode
-models require data. let me know when you need it.
+Models require data.
+Let me know when you need it.